probmods/probmods2/exercises/process-models.md

 ## Exercise 1.

-Consider once again the simple blicket detector model from the Conditional Dependence chapter and Bayesian Data Analysis exercises.
-Here, we have simplified the model such that the only free parameter is the base rate of being a blicket, and the participant only sees one data point (i.e. one set of blocks that makes the machine beep).
+Consider once again the simple blicket detector experiment from the Conditional Dependence chapter and Bayesian Data Analysis exercises.
+Here, we have simplified the model such that the only free parameter is the base rate of being a blicket, and the participant only sees one data point of evidence at a time (i.e. one set of blocks that makes the machine beep).

 ~~~~
 var detectingBlickets = function(evidence, params) {
-  return Infer({method: 'enumerate'}, function() {
+  return Infer({method: 'rejection', samples: 100}, function() {
     var blicket = mem(function(block) {return flip(params.baseRate)})
     var power = function(block) {return blicket(block) ? .95 : .05}
     var machineBeeps = function(blocks) {
       return (blocks.length == 0 ? flip(0.05) :
-              flip(power(first(blocks))) || machine(rest(blocks)))
+              flip(power(first(blocks))) || machineBeeps(rest(blocks)))
     }
     condition(machineBeeps(evidence))
     return blicket('A')